penguinflys/penguinflys/_posts/2021-01-06-fundamentals-in-deep-learning.md

 author_profile: true
 ---

-> In this chapter, the basic knowledge of deep learning involving classification and regression shall be explained.
-Firstly, the working mechanism and mathematical abstraction of neural networks and procedures to train a network .
+> In this post, the basic knowledge of deep learning involving classification and regression shall be explained.
+Firstly, the working mechanism and mathematical abstraction of neural networks and procedures to train a network.
 Secondly, the detection task and segmentation task based on CNN, including essential breakthroughs such as ResNet and FCN.
 Third, basic principles on object detection are introduced.

 ## Mathematical Abstraction